 Alternatively, the method of the working principle of the Induction Motor can also be explained as follows.

 Let’s understand this by considering the single conductor on the stationary rotor.
 This conductor cuts the rotating magnetic field of the stator.
 Consider that the rotating magnetic field rotates in the clockwise direction.
 According to Faraday’s Law of electromagnetic induction, the EMF induces in the conductor.

-As the rotor circuit is completed by the external resistance or by end ring, the rotor induces an EMF which causes the current in the circuit.
+As the rotor circuit is completed by the external resistance or by the end ring, the rotor induces an EMF which causes the current in the circuit.
 The direction of the rotor induces current is opposite to that of the rotating magnetic field.
 The rotor current induces the flux in the rotor.
-The direction of the rotor flux is same as that of the current.
+The direction of the rotor flux is the same as that of the current.

-The interaction of rotor and stator fluxes develops a force which acts on the conductors of the rotor.
-The force acts tangentially on the rotor and hence induces a torque.
+The interaction of rotor and stator fluxes develops a force that acts on the conductors of the rotor.
+The force acts tangentially on the rotor and hence induces torque.
 The torque pushes the conductors of the rotor, and thus the rotor starts moving in the direction of the rotating magnetic field.
 The rotor starts moving without any additional excitation system and because of this reason the motor is called the self-starting motor.